dustinian/Adventures/ngs_valil.md

 ### Introduction

-* __Structure:__ Valil is a medium-sized, town of about 5,000 people.
+* __Structure:__ Valil is a remote, medium-sized town of about 5,000 people.
 Surrounded by a low outer wall, it's relatively well-defended against beasts and monsters, but it would fall in less than a week to an organized "army."
 * __Guards:__ Valil is protected by 50 overworked "regular" guards, and 500 reserves.
-Many of the reserves only show up monthly training for their silver piece, but morale is high enough in Valil that a solid majority of the reserves see this training as their civic duty.
+Many of the reserves only show up to monthly training for their silver piece, but morale is high, and a solid majority of the reserves see monthly training and occasional service as their civic duty.
-* __Government:__ Valil is a feudal society.
-The guard regularly patrol the city and haphazardly dispense justice to the rabble, but most disputes between peasants are resolved by an appeal to the gentry (their employers).
-Gentry appeal to nobility (their lords).
-The highest authority in Valil is the Sherrif, who rules on behalf of a distant King.
+* __Government:__ Valil is a feudal town.
+The regular guards patrol the city and haphazardly dispense justice to the rabble, but most disputes are resolved by appealing up the social ladder: peasants to the gentry (their employers), gentry appeal to nobility (their lords), and the nobility appeal to the Sherrif, who rules on behalf of a distant King.
-* __History:__ Valil sprang up alongside a river 400 years ago, so the structures by the river (docks, mills, warehouses) are the oldest.
+* __Geography:__ Valil sprang up alongside a river 400 years ago, so the structures by the river (docks, mills, warehouses) are the oldest.
 Moving away from the river, there are interspersed homes, merchants, and skilled laborers.
 Farthest away from the river are the silos, barns, corrals, and charnels that support the farms around Valil.
 * __Map:__ No map of Valil is included in this supplement.
 Buildings, businesses, and residences are located where dramatically appropriate.
 You can improv geography with confidence, because this supplement will not contradict you.

 ### Big Events

 * __Tyranny, _100 years ago_:__ The thirteenth sherriff of Valil ruled with an iron fist while his son toyed with dark forces.
 Many peasants died.
 The Tyrant was assinated; his son was imprisoned.
 His regime is remembered with shivers and ghost stories to this day.
 * __Prosperity, _25 years ago_:__ The sixteenth sherriff of Valil raised taxes on the nobility and gentry, earning much emnity.
 But he used these funds to improve roads, fortify Valil, and double the standing guard to 100.
 Banditry all but stopped, and the security improved peasants' lives.
 After a few years, the sixteenth sherriff was beloved like a tough, but caring, father.
 * __Abdication, _5 years ago_:__ The beloved sixteenth sherriff stepped down after an abnormally long rule, sparing Valil from his mounting senility.
-He sequestered himself in a monestary, selecting the head of the merchant's guild as the seventeenth sherriff.
+He sequestered himself in a monestary and selected the head of the merchant's guild as the seventeenth sherriff.
 * __Assassination, _last year_:__ The seventeenth sherriff reversed the taxation... merchants and nobles grew wealthier, but Valil could no longer afford 100 full-time guardsmen.
 Banditry rose.
 Peasants protested.
 Some nobles advocated for the return of the taxes, but most nobles refused.
 The seventeenth sherriff was assasinated in his bed.
 * __Coronation, _last month_:__ The distant King appointed a new sherriff of Valil.
 The eighteenth sheriff, the first non-native sheriff of Valil in 400 years, arrived last month.
 Is he or she a good ruler in need of strong right hands to help set Valil right?
 A weak ruler to be manipulated?
 Another tyrant that must be overthrown?
 One of these masquerading as another?
-It's up to you!
+You decide!

 ### Rumors